The complexity of solving a system of equations of the same degree: Systems that contain a regular sequence in a given degree

-Notice moreover that, if $m=n$, an algebraically random system is a system for which $\mathcal{F}^{\topp}$ is a regular sequence.
-Since this case is well-studied in the cryptographic literature, in the sequel we often assume $m>n$.
+It follows from Proposition~\ref{prop:regD} that, if $m=n$, a system $\mathcal{F}$ has finite degree of regularity if and only if $\mathcal{F}^{\topp}$ is a regular sequence.
+Since this case is well-studied, in the sequel we often focus on the case where $m>n$.